MannLabs/alphakraken/README.md

 ```
 Note: depending on your operating system and configuration, you might need to run `docker compose` command with `sudo`.

+Now run the containers (see below).
+The following initialization steps need to be done once the containers are up:

 4. In the Airflow UI, set up the SSH connection to the cluster (see [below](#setup-ssh-connection)).
 If you don't want to connect to the cluster, just create the connection of type